 Savings 1,443.71 Total 2,649.72

-Marathon ideas: Provide treats and water for Marathon runners at select locations… locations TBD… and also who would pay for said treats.
+Marathon ideas: Provide treats and water for Marathon runners at select locations… locations TBD.

+Board approved budget not to exceed $75 for marathon treats.

 How can we increase membership in CRANA???
 Ideas???
-There are 800+ homes in CRANA area… Currently, there are .. ??? dues paying members.
+There are 800+ homes in CRANA area… Currently, there are approximately 60 dues paying members.
 If we did a bulk mailing to solicit members, City of Olympia would help with cost, given we can use their printers.
 Janine and Denise offered to draft a membership appeal letter.

+Current membership is 33 households with 62 paying members.

 It was suggested that we add a ‘paypal’ option to our solicitation for membership.
 Cary moved to approve, Janine second.

-Discussion of asking for email.
+Discussion of asking for emails from the city instead of labels.
+Denise offered to inquire.

 It was suggested that the Board meet the 3rd Tuesday of each month.

 Meeting was adjourned @ 7:21.

+Respectfully submitted, Cindi Brigden, Secretary